-For you can also see RGB inks the RGB values all inks information about the Digital Standard when set (digital standard, reference, substrate, printing technique, ink type). all measured inks the ink's Tone Value (you can choose the Formula to use to calculate it; by default, the one you selected in the Preferences is used), the Measurement Condition used when measuring the ink (only in new format ink books)1, the spectral curve of the ink.
-For inks measured using at least two measurements: color patches of the measurements (including overprints on black and grey if they are available)2, Measured Solid and Substrate Measured Solid and Tints Tip: You can click one of the color patches to see its Lab/ LCh values, a bigger RGB preview of the patch, and its spectral curve.
-Measured Solid, Tints and Overprints the option to take into account the substrate color or not when viewing the measurements' patches (Show Background).
-Deselect Show Background to show the patches as they appear in most editing applications, select it to show the patches as they look on print.
-Note: This only affects the patches' preview and not their Lab/ LCh values or spectral curves.
+For you can also see RGB inks the RGB values all inks information about the Digital Standard when set (digital standard, reference, substrate, printing technique, ink type). all measured inks the ink's Tone Value (you can choose the Formula to use to calculate it; by default, the one you selected in the Preference is used), the Measurement Condition used when measuring the ink (only in new format ink books)1, • the spectral curve of the ink.